solana-developers/solana-cookbook/docs/README.md

 # Cooking with Solana

-The *Solana Cookbook* is a collection of references and concepts aimed at any level of developer.
-The goal of the cookbook is to be a resource for a developer to use while building on top of Solana, being able to quickly access core code pieces.
+The *Solana Cookbook* is a developer resource that provides the essential concepts and recipes for building applications on Solana.
+Each concept and recipe will focus on specific aspects of Solana development while providing more details and usage examples.

 ## Contributing